bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 ```

 In this hypothetical example:

+- `docblock-loader` gets applied to `source.js`

+???

+`docblock-loader` would first parse `source.js`, returning a string that only contained the doc blocks in the file
 --

-*  `docblock-loader` would first parse `source.js`, returning a string that only contained the doc blocks in the file
+- `syntax-loader` then applies syntax highlighting to the doc blocks...

+???
+`syntax-loader` would then apply syntax highlighting to the doc blocks...
 --

-* `syntax-loader` would then apply syntax highlighting to the doc blocks...
---
+- `highlightedHtml` value: string of syntax-highlighted doc-blocks from `./source.js`

+???

-* Result: a JavaScript string of syntax-highlighted doc-blocks from `./source.js`
+This ultimately results in `highlightedHhtml` being assigned a JavaScript string of syntax-highlighted doc blocks from `./source.js`
 ---

 # Loaders are Flexible